Keeks87/pythonic_wonderland/README.md

 ### Errors to resolve

-- The social share links on the blog posts are not active yet, not is the comments.
+- The social share links on the blog posts are not active yet.
 - Fix the layout of the tutorials.
 - Fix render site and GitHub pages
+- Add back buttons for detailed pages
+- Links to open in new tab